 After initial polite greetings, Argentines typically engage in light conversation about work and family.
 Other common topics of conversation are Argentine culture, cuisine, and natural landscapes.
-Fútbol (soccer) and other sports (see p.
-2-3 of Aesthetics and Recreation) are also common conversational topics.
+Fútbol (soccer) and other sports (see Aesthetics and Recreation) are also common conversational topics.